 What are the benefits of open tendering?

-- Access to new suppliers: As open tendering is open for all suppliers to bid; it increases the chances of including sellers who can cater to the requirement with better quality and pricing.
-Open tenders also make it possible for the organisation to choose from a wider variety of options to accurately meet their needs.
-On the other hand, it provides individuals and organisations to get better employment opportunities and gain new experience to grow their business.
+As open tendering is open for all suppliers to bid; it increases the chances of including sellers who can cater to the requirement with better quality and pricing.
+Open tenders also make it possible for the buyer to choose from a wider variety of options to accurately meet their needs.
+On the other hand, it provides individuals and organisations to get better opportunities and gain new experience to grow their business.
+Open tenders also provide an opportunity to new businesses to start government tendering.

-- More competitive: Every bidder in an open tendering process tries to win the contract with better quality goods/services within the lowest budget.
+Every bidder in an open tendering process tries to win the contract with better quality goods/services within the lowest budget.
 This has a larger impact on the manufacturing of high-quality end products and efficient project management.

 What are the limitations of open tendering?